This post was written in preparation for our May 2016 spring program.

 “It’s strange that I don’t really journal much anymore.
 I used to spend hours writing in journals, unloading so many thoughts.
 I’ve tried picking it back up, but it somehow doesn’t seem to be necessary for me anymore.
 I guess it’s because my life is no longer ‘closeted’.
 I’m able to be honest with myself and this allows me to be honest with everyone around me.
 I don’t have to guard things behind the covers of a journal, scrawled in nearly illegible handwriting… or encoded in music.”

 Can music tell a story completely independent of language?
-Our audience on May 1st will be the judges of that when Manitou Winds premieres Three Narratives.
+Our audience will be the judge of that when Manitou Winds premieres Three Narratives.